FacundoDLR/Meet-landing-page/README.md

 ### The challenge

-Your challenge is to build out this landing page and get it looking as close to the design as possible.
+This challenge is to build out this landing page and get it looking as close to the design as possible.

 The users should be able to: